DreamOfTheRedChamber/system-design-interviews/README.md

 | Update order    | Update existing order item | PUT /orders/1     | {"name" : "iced tea", "size" : "trenta", "options" : ["extra ice", "unsweetened"]} | 204 No Content or 200 Success                                                                   |
 | Check order     | Read order from system     | GET /orders/1     |                                                                                    | 200 Success { "name" : "iced tea", "size" : "trenta", "options" : ["extra ice", "unsweetened"]} |
 | Cancel order    | Delete order from system   | DELETE /orders/1  |                                                                                    | 202 Item Marked for Deletion or 204 No Content                                                  |

+* What about actions that don't fit into the world of CRUD operations?
+	- Restructure the action to appear like a field of a resource.
+This works if the action doesn't take parameters.
+For example an activate action could be mapped to a boolean activated field and updated via a PATCH to the resource.
+	- Treat it like a sub-resource with RESTful principles.
+For example, GitHub's API lets you star a gist with PUT /gists/:id/star and unstar with DELETE /gists/:id/star.
+	- Sometimes you really have no way to map the action to a sensible RESTful structure.
+For example, a multi-resource search doesn't really make sense to be applied to a specific resource's endpoint.
+In this case, /search would make the most sense even though it isn't a resource.
+This is OK - just do what's right from the perspective of the API consumer and make sure it's documented clearly to avoid confusion.

 #### Others <a id="http-verbs-others"></a>
 * Put is a full update on the item.
 Patch is a delta update.